FAIR_XAI: Improving Multimodal Foundation Model Fairness via Explainability for Wellbeing Assessment: Introduction

 This paper therefore investigates the following research questions: \textbf{\textit{(RQ1)}} How does zero-shot VLM depression classification performance vary between controlled laboratory datasets and naturalistic, unconstrained clinical environments?
 It is important to understand how VLM performance can vary across different types of data domains, and to determine how environmental noise and data distribution shifts impact VLM diagnostic reliability.
 We also ask \textbf{\textit{(RQ2)}}: To what extent do systematic performance disparities (e.g. gender-based accuracy) persist across VLM architectures, and are these biases consistent across both controlled and naturalistic data domains?
 Since we use multiple VLM architectures, we can evaluate whether any bias that exists is model or domain-specific.
 Finally, we ask \textbf{\textit{(RQ3)}}: Can an XAI-guided intervention method be systematically deployed to improve VLM outcome fairness?

 The contributions of this paper are therefore threefold.
 First, we provide a cross-domain benchmark demonstrating how zero-shot VLM performance in depression classification shifts between naturalistic and laboratory settings.
 Our findings revealed that performance varied substantially across environments and architectures.
 Second, we present a fairness audit that reveals how and what biases are model or domain-specific.
-Finally, we evaluate our XAI-guided intervention, which yielded mixed results; an increase in procedural consistency did not always translate to equitable outcomes, and in some cases, even amplified bias.
-By documenting these results, this paper provides a roadmap for future work, highlighting the importance of models that must jointly take into account demographic fairness, predictive performance, and clinical viability across diverse populations.
+Finally, we audit the promise and the limits of our XAI-guided intervention, which yielded mixed results; an increase in procedural consistency did not always translate to equitable outcomes, and in some cases, even amplified bias, or caused model collapse to a single class.
 We collate the resulting insights into actionable recommendations (Table~\ref{tab:recommendations}) for the responsible deployment of VLMs in clinical wellbeing assessment.